j2objc-contrib/j2objc-gradle/FAQ.md

 // File: resources/prefixes.properties
-// Storing at this location allows Class.forName(javaName) to work for mapped class. com.example.dir: Ced com.example.dir.subdir: Ceds
+// Storing at this location allows Class.forName(javaName) to work for mapped class. com.example.dir: Ced com.example.dir.subdir: Ced
 ```

-As of J2ObjC verion 0.9.8 you can also use wildcards in your prefixes file.
+You can also use wildcards in your prefixes file.
-This will map packages such as com.example.dirandcom.example.dir.subdir both to Ceds.
+This will map packages such as com.example.dir and com.example.dir.subdir both to Ced.

 ```
-com.example.dir.*: Ceds
+com.example.dir.*: Ced
 ```

 ### How do I enable ARC for my translated Objective-C classes?